AdilRaza02/Bookify/README.md

 Welcome to Bookify, a comprehensive educational book list application!
 Bookify is designed to provide a hands-on learning experience for developers interested in mastering Angular, NGRX, and unit testing using JEST.
 This educational project aims to enhance your understanding of modern web development concepts while building a functional and interactive web application.

-**Note: This codebase was submitted for an interview coding challenge.**

 ## Learning Objectives

 Bookify focuses on several key learning objectives: